Spiritual / Faith-Based Counselling ELECTIVE

 - Knowledge of the step-by-step counselling process that explores religious beliefs collaboratively with clients.

 - Review the ethical and legal implications of working with clients in a Spiritual/Faith-based counselling model.

-- Apply the concepts of a “no-harm contract”, and other safety protocols s in the development of treatment plans with all clients.
+- Apply the concepts of a “no-harm contract”, and other safety protocols in the development of treatment plans with your clients.

 - Recognition of potential counter-transference issues, or professional limitations to be addressed in supervision.